 The FTC similarly found that both O-I and Ardagh violated Section 5 of the Federal Trade Commission Act.
 As with Prudential, the FTC required the glass manufacturers to refrain from imposing or enforcing the non-compete agreements, to notify its employees of the agreements' invalidity, and to participate in compliance activities.
-The FTC majority found that the non-compete agreements "had the potential to deprive aspiring entrants of access to a critical talent pool, thereby impeding entry into a relatively consolidated industry that has experienced tight supply and unmet customer demand."9 The majority also reiterated its emphasis on "labor mobility" and the potential of non-competes to "lock() up" workers.
+The FTC majority found that the non-compete agreements "had the potential to deprive aspiring entrants of access to a critical talent pool, thereby impeding entry into a relatively consolidated industry that has experienced tight supply and unmet customer demand."
+The majority also reiterated its emphasis on "labor mobility" and the potential of non-competes to "lock() up" workers.
 In her separate dissent, Commissioner Wilson noted that the FTC did not find that the non-compete agreements were in any way unreasonable, which is "a significant departure from hundreds of years of legal precedent."
-She also questioned whether elimination of non-competes will mean that employees will be "less willing to invest in employee training" if employees can leave and not be subject to a non-compete.10 level employees.
+She also questioned whether elimination of non-competes will mean that employers will be "less willing to invest in employee training" if employees can leave and not be subject to a non-compete.

+This action marks a significant change.
+This FTC action, coupled with the new proposed rule detailed in another Krieg DeVault alert, signals that employers should examine their non-compete agreements, especially as to wage level employees.
 We cannot yet predict what, if any, action the FTC will take against other employers.
 Thus, at a minimum, employers should ensure any non-compete agreements are enforceable under the applicable state law and that they are not overreaching to all employees or low-income employees that would subject their company to FTC scrutiny.
 Additionally, employers should audit their policies, practices, and procedures for non-competes and other restrictive covenants for compliance with upcoming FTC regulations.
 More will be known once the proposed FTC new rule receives comment and becomes final.
 If you have questions or would like assistance auditing your restrictive covenants, please reach out to Scott S. Morrisson, Elizabeth M. Roberson, or another member of our Labor and Employment team.